Let people know your "why", talk about your skills and experience, and make the summary sound like you.

 In two or three quick sentences, summarize your strengths and how past work has made you better at what you do now.

 My experiences as a business owner, non-profit board member, and youth mentor have given me great insight into the challenges of providing employee benefits— and the challenges associated with having inadequate healthcare access and coverage.
 As a big-picture thinker and strategist, I understand the critical relationship between health and productivity.
 I love creating effective, affordable solutions that enable everyone to perform at their best.

 3. Your personality

 Think about the sample LinkedIn snippets above.
-Did you feel like you knew some of these people?
-Like you wanted to hear more?
-Like they might make good connections or coworkers?
+Did you feel like you knew some of these people, or like they might make good connections or coworkers?

-If you want to attract people who are interested in connecting with you, make sure they can see who you are.
-Inject a healthy dose of personality into your summary to make this possible.
+To attract people interested in connecting with you, inject a healthy dose of personality into your summary to make this possible.

 A checklist for review

-Here's a quick cheat sheet to get you through the process:
+Here's a quick checklist to get you through the process:

-- You showed how your past experiences have made you better at your work
+- Show how your past experiences have made you better at your work

-The last step is to have a trusted friend or colleague look over your summary and provide feedback.
-This will help you find the typos and point out any areas that could use a little extra polish.
+Before posting your personal summary to LinkedIn, have a trusted friend or colleague look it over and provide feedback.
+This will help you find any areas that could use a little extra polish.